soltysh/talks/2017/pycon/scenario.md

 ![blast](img/blast.png)

-## Text backend
+## Text back-end

-This time let's try using the web UI to create one of the python backends.
+This time let's try using the web UI to create one of the python back-ends.
 Click `Add to project` at the top and pick python 3.5 builder image:

 ![text app](img/text_app.png)